Emmanuel2-uni/CCS102-Stuff/README.md

 #
+!!!!
+If you use ::: using namespace std; ::: in your code, just remove all the "std::" that you see in my code.   !!!!

 These are extra c++ stuff that I made during the Second Semester of A.Y 2022-2023, including the final project I made for the previous semester.

 Most of these are made during my free time.